seanbaxter/safe-cxx/topics.md

 Should this pass the assert or not?
 That depends on how unbound lifetimes are handled.
 If T1 and T2 both deduce to `int^` without bound lifetimes, then they are the same.
 But if new independent lifetimes are created, say `int^/#0` and `int^/#1`, then they don't compare the same, because their lifetimes differ, and choosing the partial specialization would efface that difference.

+Note that expressions always have unbound lifetime.
+Naming a function parameter or a data member with a bound lifetime yields an lvalue expression where the type has stripped lifetimes.
+That's because lifetime parameters are only enforced at the function boundary: it's a contract between arguments and the function's SCCs, and between the function's SCCs and the result object.

+We want bound lifetimes:
+* On function parameter types.
+* On function return types.
+* On data member types.

+We want unbound lifetimes:
+* On expression types.

+Part of this project will be to establish when bound lifetimes are permitted, when they are required, and when they are forbidden.

 ## Parameter ownership and ABI